danielharrell/open-eyes-lect-2017-18/Open.md

 this to Bergson.)

 #### Leftovers from outline

+- Earlier formulation not working out. ---once we count as true not simply what can be betrayed in being open, but also what can be trusted, as every betrayal must be seen for what it is to be what it is. , but also what can be trusted, in being open.
+Betrayals of openness must be seen for what they are to be what they are, For we could say that every betrayal of openness must be seen for what it is to beFor every betrayal of openness leaves a kind of mark there, where it must be seen for what it is to be what it is, and in that sense depends on the openness it has betrayed.

 - To see this same implication from a different direction, recall how we say our eyes are open, merely to mean we are